Utah Unemployment Benefits

 - You must have at least received $3,700 as wages in your overall base period

-The reason for separating from your previous organization plays a critical role in establishing whether the claimant is eligible for UI benefits or not.
-Applicants must have lost their jobs for no fault of their own.
+The reason for separating from your previous organization plays a critical role in establishing whether you are eligible for UI benefits or not.
+You must have lost your jobs for no fault of your own.
 Here are some of the important conditions you must fulfill to gain eligibility for unemployment benefits in Utah:

 - You were not fired due to any work-related reasons